 JOHN KELLEHER - CHAIRMAN

-He has served on the Irish Film Board and has been Chairman of the Programme Advisory Committee of the Dublin Institute of Technology Media Production Unit.
-He was a founder/director and shareholder of the Windmill Consortium, which was awarded the TV3 (Irish national commercial broadcaster) licence.
-He is a member of the Royal Television Society and is a Patron of the Fastnet Short Films Festival.
-He has served regularly on film and television programme juries (including IFTA, the Prix Europa and the Irish Council of Civil Liberties Film Awards).
-He is regarded as one of the pioneers of Irish international coproduction, having co-produced with, among others, Britain, Canada, the US, Australia, France and Germany.
+He was appointed to the Irish Film Board in 1985 and has been Chairman of the Programme Advisory Committee of the DIT Media Production Unit.
+He was a director and shareholder in the Windmill Consortium that was awarded the TV3 licence.
+He is a member of the Royal Television Society and is a Patron of the Fastnet Film Festival.
+He has served regularly on film and television programme juries, including IFTA, the Prix Europa and the Irish Council of Civil Liberties Film Awards.

-Appointed by the Government in 2003 to the post of Official Film Censor, he was responsible for significantly modernising what is now known as IFCO, the Irish Film Classification Office.
-He is a regular weekly film critic for the Drive Programme on Newstalk national radio.
+Appointed Official Film Censor in 2003, he was responsible for significantly modernising what is now known as IFCO, the Irish Film Classification Office.

 David Power - Head of Development